unconnected-dev/javascript-18/_udemy/understanding_es6_and_beyond/readme.txt

 JavaScript allows you to extend built-in objects like Number, Array, etc., enabling you to add or customize methods while retaining the default behavior of these objects.

+Static Fields and Methods:
+Static fields (or properties) and methods belong to the class itself, not to instances of the class.
+They are called on the class directly, rather than on instances of the class.
+Static members are often used for utility functions, constants, or data that is shared across all instances of the class.